Mining Intelligence and News

 Summary:

-Within the F Zone, basement topography may have played a role in the formation of higher grade and thicknesses where embayments or large-scale changes in magma flow direction may have facilitated the accumulation of magmatic sulphides.
-These areas are referred to as the “Super F” Zones where the sulphide mineralisation is over 40 m in thickness and within the defined areas average 3 g/t to 4 g/t 4E.
-Layered magmatic sulphide mineralisation is generally present at the base of the F Zone.
-As with the T Zone, the sub-outcrop of the F Zone unconformably abuts the base of the Waterberg Group sedimentary rocks and trends northeast from the end of the known Northern Limb and dips moderately to the northwest.
+Within the F-Zone, basement topography is said to have played a crucial role in the formation of higher-grade thicknesses where channelized embayments or large-scale changes in magma flow direction may have facilitated the accumulation of magmatic sulphides.
+These areas are referred to as the “Super F-Zone” where the mineralization is over 40 m in thickness with an average grade between 3 g/t to 4 g/t 4E.

 Upper Pegmatoidal Anorthosite

-T1 Layer Mineralisation
+T1 Layer Mineralization

-Mineralisation within the T1 Layer is hosted in a troctolite with variations in places where troctolite grades into feldspathic harzburgite.
+Mineralization within the T1 Layer is hosted in troctolite with variations in places where troctolite grades into feldspathic harzburgite.
 In other localities, olivine-bearing feldspathic pyroxenite grades into feldspathic harzburgite.
 The 4E grade (g/t) is typically 1-7 g/t with a Pt:Pd ratio of about 1:1.7.
 The Cu and Ni grades are on average 0.08% and 0.05%, respectively.

 Lower Pegmatoidal Anorthosite and Lower Pegmatoidal Pyroxenite

-TZ Layer Mineralisation
+TZ Layer Mineralization

 Reserves